-(Amounts in thousands) For the Year Ended December 31, 2020 2019 Weighted average remaining lease term (in years) 44.8 40.2 Weighted average discount rate 4.91 % 4.84 % Cash paid for operating leases \$ 23,932 \$ 27,817
+(Amounts in thousands) unts in thousands) For the Y 2020 2019 Weighted average remaining lease term (in years) 44.8 40.2 Weighted average discount rate 4.91% 4.84% Cash paid for operating leases \$ 23,932 \$ 27,817

 We recognize rent expense as a component of "operating" expenses on our consolidated statements of income.
 Rent expense is comprised of fixed and variable lease payments.
 Variable lease payments include percentage rent and rent resets based on an index or rate.
 The following table sets forth the details of rent expense for the years ended December 31, 2020 and 2019: